QnNedelchev/Pac-Man-Web-game/README.md

 ### Project Sumary:
 The game is created with the usage of the DOM elements - each cell in the grid is a <div> element.
-The logic for movement and collisons in the project is done by adding and removing css classes to the
+The logic for movement and collisions in the project is done by adding and removing CSS classes to the
 <div> grid elements.

 ![PacManGamePlay](https://user-images.githubusercontent.com/99598013/153959676-e044a526-6df5-4c5d-8972-6809fb3069b7.png)